Healthy Recipes Blog

 Piping the frosting on a cupcake.

-Greek yogurt has already been strained and is much thicker than "regular" yogurt.
-But to use it as frosting, we need to get rid of even the small amount of whey it still contains.
+1. Plan ahead: This is not a last-minute recipe because straining the yogurt is a must to achieve a thick enough consistency.
+Greek yogurt has already been strained and is much thicker than regular yogurt.
+But to use it as frosting, we need to remove the small amount of whey it still contains.
+Once we do, whipping it with powdered sugar (or stevia and coconut flour) and chilling it allows it to thicken enough to be used as frosting.

 Serving Suggestions

 You can top the frosting with berries if you wish or scatter a few mini chocolate chips on top.
+You can also dust it with unsweetened cocoa powder.

 Recipe Card